Manage pipelines and processors

 - Transform events using pipelines for an overview of pipelines and processors.

-- How to transform events with pipelines for a tutorial on using pipelines.
+- How to build pipelines for a tutorial on creating pipelines.

 - Processors reference for the types of processors available in Lumi.